git-moss/ConvertWithMoss/README.md

 Converts multisamples in a specific source format to a different destination format.
 Furthermore, it can create multisample files from plain WAV files.

-The conversion process reads and write metadata (name, category, creator, description and keywords) if supported by the format.
+The conversion process reads and writes metadata (name, category, creator, description and keywords) if supported by the format.
 If the source format does not support the information a guessing algorithm is applied to the name.

-Furthermore, samples can be grouped in velocity layers and key ranges.
+Furthermore, samples can be grouped into velocity layers and key ranges.
 Each sample can have 1 or no loop and parameters for pitch and different playback parameters.

-The converter does not support any sophisticated synthesizer parameters like envelopes, filters or modulation.

 ## Supported formats